Sulion/working-hours/README.md

 Namely, define some kind of day timetable and then list the days it's applicable to.
 Days on which the place is closed have empty timetable array.
 It's simple and space-efficient and we don't have to invent new weekdays.

-### Huge changges
+### Huge changes

 But then there are some radical suggestion

 If we know that there is no restaurant which opens at odd minutes of the hour - at 8.15AM, say, or closes at 12.05PM, if we know that they all open/close at N o'clock or at half past N, then we can represent each day of the week as a 48-bit bitmap.
-Each bit is set, if the restaurant open at this half-hour, and unset if closed.
+Each bit is set, if the restaurant is open at this half-hour, and unset if closed.
 It's just 6 bytes per day - neat, right?
 Put the whole week in this array - we don't need to communicate names of days of the week, they are the same everywhere.